 for an Educator or Layperson

-- The Human Relations Committee of the local association shall get permission to sponsor the award from the appropriate local governing body.
+- The Racial and Social Justice Committee of the local association shall get permission to sponsor the award from the appropriate local governing body.

 - All local association members shall have the opportunity to submit names of nominees for the award.
 Those associations presenting a nominee for the E. Harper Johnson Award shall:

 - The portfolio should be organized following the format below.

 - Include length of time candidate has been involved in human relations activities.